 Is The Wine Glass Half Full Or Half Empty?

-I can just see them sniffing, swirling and sipping the wines with an air of sophistication and culture, can’t you?
-The experts described the “red” wine in terms of its”jamminess” and other knowing, red wine terms.
+I can just see them sniffing, swirling, and sipping with an air of sophistication and culture, can’t you?
+The experts described the “red” wine in terms of its “jamminess” and other knowing, red wine terms.
 Not one of them actually identified it as a white wine.

 In another test, Brochet took the same medium quality Bordeaux and served it in two different bottles.
-One was labeled as a fancy, fine wine.
-The other was labeled as a table wine.
-The wine experts gave the same wine in the different bottles very different ratings.
-The wine in the expensive bottle was described as “agreeable, complex, balanced, and rounded.”
-The identical wine with cheap label was “weak, short, light, flat, and faulty.”
+One was labeled as a fancy, fine wine while the other was labeled as a nothing special, table wine.
+The wine experts gave the exact same wine in the different bottles contrasting ratings.
+The wine in the expensive bottle was described as “agreeable, complex, balanced, and rounded” while the identical wine with a cheap label was “weak, short, light, flat, and faulty.”

-He explains that the taste of the wine, like everything, is not merely the sum of our senses.
-What we experience is not what we literally sense.
-What we experience is the interpretation of sensations by a subjective brain which also factors in beliefs, biases, memories, and desires.
+He explains that the taste of the wine, like everything, is more than the sum of our senses, and what we experience isn’t what we literally sense.
+Our experiences are the interpretations of sensations by a subjective brain which factors in beliefs, biases, memories, and desires every time. (see post: My Reality Is Not Your Reality)

-He goes on to say that even if we could experience the wine exactly as it is, without subjectivity, we would still all experience it very differently.
-This is because each of our brains are unique on a cellular level and the part of the brain which interprets taste and smell is extremely plastic or changeable and is always growing and pruning neurons throughout our lives.
-Only the cells that respond to the smells and tastes we are actually exposed to survive.
-Our brains begin literally to reflect what we eat.
+Lehrer goes on to say that even if we could experience the wine exactly as it is, without subjectivity, we would still all experience it very differently because each of our brains are unique on a cellular level and the part of the brain which interprets taste and smell is extremely plastic or changeable and is forever growing and pruning neurons throughout our lives.
+Only the cells that respond to the smells and tastes we are actually exposed to survive; so, our brains begin literally to reflect what we eat.

-Everything in our lives is like the wine experiments.
-Every situation or event, past, present, or future becomes whatever we project on to it.
-Our reality is entirely subjective in this way and becomes completely our own creation.
-Likewise, our brain is going to physically respond by reinforcing neural connections that coincide with our thinking.
+Everything in our lives is similar to the wine experiments.
+Every situation or event, past, present, or future becomes what our brains attach to it, and our reality is subjective, in this way, becoming our own creations.
+Likewise, our brains physically respond by reinforcing neural connections that coincide with our predominant, habitual thinking, a concept known as neuroplasticity.

 I don’t even know how little I know.
 I only know that I know too little.